 - Clinical assessment: eg, look for sepsis, heart failure, hypovolaemia, palpable bladder.

 - Repeat serum creatinine measurement within five days to exclude rapid progression.

 - Check criteria for referral (above).
 If referral is not indicated, ensure entry into a chronic disease management register and programme.

-- See also the separate article on Prevention of Cardiovascular Disease.
+- See also the separate Prevention of Cardiovascular Disease article.

 - Statins lower death and major cardiovascular events by 20% in people with CKD not requiring dialysis.

 - Offer atorvastatin 20 mg for the primary or secondary prevention of CVD to people with CKD.
 Increase the dose if a greater than 40% reduction in non-HDL cholesterol is not achieved and eGFR is 30 ml/minute/1.73 m2 or more.
 Agree the use of higher doses with a renal specialist if eGFR is less than 30 ml/minute/1.73 m2.

 - Folic acid and B vitamin supplements should be offered to all renal patients considered nutritionally at risk from deficiency of folic acid or vitamin B. B12 levels and serum and red cell folate should be above the lower limit of the reference range in all CKD patients.
 Red cell folate levels should be checked if MCV remains high despite normal or high serum folate.
 Serum folate levels and B12 should be checked six-monthly in CKD 4/5 and three-monthly in dialysis patients, or more frequently if patients remain anaemic or deficient.